 I’ve always found graffiti street art, to be the most honest art form.
 Its sheer rawness reflects the fact that life isn’t always as smooth and seamless as we make it out to be.
 Each graffiti piece in Croft Alley reveals a unique truth about the city and its inhabitants.
 To get the best out of this gem though, you may want to visit it at night-when it truly comes alive with live music and DJs!

 Being one of Melbourne’s first Laneways, one really gets the feeling that this Lane is a representation of the city’s ever-evolving nature.
-You won’t find Michelin star restaurants here, but the fact that this lane connects Lonsdale Street to China town means that its a perfect place to experience Melbourne’s diversity through its cuisine.
+You won’t find Michelin star restaurants here, but the fact that this lane connects Lonsdale Street to China town means that it’s one of the best places to experience Melbourne’s diversity through its cuisine.

 Do I need to say more?
 If you know anything about Melbourne you know that the rock culture here is strong!
 Named after the famous Australian rock legends from Sydney, it used to be your typical lane with street art and all the trappings of rock culture.
 It still stays true to its origins but has more.
 You can now experience great dining and trendy clothing boutiques here.
 Also, be sure to check out the infamous Cherry Bar for a reminder of this lane’s past!